 Artscape's Saga is one of the World's Largest Urban Art Projects.
-In May and June 2019, the excellence of 26 Street Art Artists created 32 amazing Street Art pieces during 3 weeks in 12 municipalities of the Gothenburg Region in Sweden.
+In May and June 2019, the excellent 26 Street Art Artists created 32 amazing Street Art pieces during 3 weeks in 12 municipalities of the Gothenburg Region in Sweden.
 Artscape Saga is a celebration of storytelling, folklore, and myths with beautiful Street Art.
 Each Street Art piece is an interpretation of a classical saga.

 Nomad Clan's contribution to Artscape Saga in Stenungsund

-Sticks & Spoons "Artscape Saga Tour"
+Sticks & Spoons Food Travel "Artscape Saga Tour"

 We will try to cover all the Artwork in a series of articles and blog posts we have called "Artscape Saga Tour".
 You can read them individually one by one or as a book with chapters of our Street Art Hunts discovering the fantastic Street Art around Gothenburg with Street Art from the Artscape Saga Project.
 For more amazing Street Art see our Table of Content below.